Brighton Expert Itinerary

 First grab a few groomer laps off the Crest Express; if that tickles your fancy, Thunder Road and Tantamount are good choices.
 Then, get ready to earn your lunch.

-Upon offloading the Crest Express you’ll see a backcountry gate with a pronounced bootpack.
-Making sure to adhere to all backcountry rules and regulations, head on up Pioneer Ridge.
+Upon offloading the Crest Express you’ll see an avalanche control gate with a pronounced bootpack.
+Making sure to adhere to all rules and regulations, head on up Pioneer Ridge for a short, in-bounds hike.
 There will be an option to dip off into nice sections of trees or you can keep hoofing it up the ridge to select from a number of chutes and lines.
 Any of these options will funnel you back to the Pacific Highway or Wren Hollow runs.
 From there, head back down to the Brighton Center to nosh on food at the Alpine Rose.

 3. 12:45 PM – Lunch at Alpine Rose (see more on lunch options)